 What blinds and curtains are best for a Bay window?

 Bay windows are a stylish feature but dressing them isn’t always easy.
 The very nature of bay windows jutting out from the room presents more of a challenge than standard windows.
-However, with careful planning and expert advice you can find the perfect solution for your bay window.
+However, with careful planning and expert advice you can find the perfect blinds and curtains for your bay window.

 1. Create a sense of drama with bay window curtains